mynkpdr/dbms/Week 3/Practice.md

   )
 ```
 ## Question 4
-Q001lisdb: Write a SQL statement to find the unique book titles which are issued to 'PG' students but not to 'UG' students .[Database: LIS] lisdb:
+Q001lisdb:Write a SQL statement to find the names of faculty (faculty_fname, faculty_lname) who did not issue any book.[Database: LIS] lisdb:

 ### Solution:
 ```SQL